-Our Clinical Academic Group (CAG) is supported by the world’s first purpose-built institute of palliative care.
+Our Clinical Academic Group (CAG) is supported by the world’s first purpose-built institute of palliative care, the Cicely Saunders Institute.

 In 2018 Palliative Care formed the twenty-second CAG within King's Health Partners.

 King's Health Partners has a strong legacy of palliative care.
+In 2010, we opened the first palliative care institute in the world, the Cicely Saunders Institute, on our Denmark Hill campus.
 In 2018, we published the Palliative Care CAG Outcomes Book, demonstrating our vision for excellence in clinical care, research, and education and training.

 Key achievements in clinical care include: